Desert Ridge Phoenix Real Estate Market Report — August 2026

 This is a strategic long-term hold market where the buyer base regenerates across generations and the institutional anchors (resort, hospital, retail, employment campus) are not replicable in any nearby master plan.
 That structural depth is why Desert Ridge Phoenix Real Estate prices reset downward but did not collapse during the 2024-2026 correction, and why the community is positioned to absorb expanded buyer demand as rates normalize.

-- Buyers: Inventory across Desert Ridge Phoenix Real Estate is up roughly 18 percent versus the prior 90 days.
+- Buyers: Inventory across Desert Ridge Phoenix Real Estate fell 14 percent in July to 188 active listings, the first monthly decline in 7 months.
+The buyer-leverage window that opened in 2024 is closing.
 This is the strongest negotiating environment buyers have seen since 2022.
 Above $1 million, a disciplined offer 3 to 6 percent under list often closes on properties past 45 days on market.

 - Sellers: The 2024 peak pricing is gone.
 Pricing 5 to 8 percent above current comps and waiting for an offer is a recipe for a 60-day price reduction and a final close 7 to 10 percent below your original list.
 Get comp work right the first time and price to the active market, not the rear-view mirror.

-- Cash buyers: Roughly 28 percent of Desert Ridge closings are cash, driven by Mayo Clinic, American Express, and second-home demand.
+- Cash buyers: 30 percent of Desert Ridge closings are cash, driven by Mayo Clinic, American Express, and second-home demand.
 Cash offers above $1 million still command meaningful concessions in this market.

 - Sub-community selection: Choose the sub-community before the home.
 HOA fees range from $90/month (Bella Monte, Glen Eagle) to $545/month (Toscana condos).
 The amenity package, gate type, and resale comp depth vary significantly across the community.